Baslow Road, Totley, Sheffield, S17

 A small, neat, modern suburban church built in the 1960s as a chapel-of-ease, and designed to serve as a parish hall to a later (unbuilt) church.
 This perhaps allowed greater freedom for liturgical experiment; the church has an innovative plan, top-lit sanctuary, and furnishings of note.

 After the Second World War the Catholic population in the parish of Our Lady of Beauchief and Saint Thomas of Canterbury grew.
 New housing estates were established at Meadowhead and Woodseats, while the settlements of Dore and Totley, to the south of Sheffield and furthest away from the centre of the parish, were also growing.
 It became clear that there was a need to provide for Catholics in Dore and Totley, and in 1956 Fr Kavanagh opened a Mass centre in the Cross Scythes Hotel, Baslow Road.
-In due course a substantial plot was purchased at the corner of The Crescent and Baslow Road, and John Rochford designed a small chapel-of-ease dedicated to The English Martyrs (figure 1; the job architect was Douglas Wilkinson, information from Dr Paul Walker).
+In due course a substantial plot was purchased at the corner of The Crescent and Baslow Road, and John Rochford designed a small chapel-of-ease dedicated to The English Martyrs (the job architect was Douglas Wilkinson, information from Dr Paul Walker).
 The large site allowed for a larger permanent church and presbytery to be built later if needed, whereupon the present church would become the parish hall.
 Work started in May 1963 and the first Mass was celebrated on 23 February 1964.
 The main contractors were Bailey and Martyn Ltd and the cost was £12,000.

 The church has been reordered twice, in 1978 and 1982.
 It remains a chapel-of-ease to Our Lady and St Thomas.